-Whiplash Injury Compensation
+Whiplash Injury Claim Compensation

 If you find yourself in a car accident, there is a high possibility that you may obtain a whiplash injury.
 Whiplash injury is a non-medical term for an injury arising within the neck region typically as a result of a sudden forward and backward movement or ‘jerk’ of the neck.
 The severity can differ greatly from instant neck pain to neck pain that may develop weeks or months after the car accident.
 Regardless of the severity, a whiplash injury can be serious and can have a devastating impact on your life.

 Many people believe you cannot or should not claim compensation for a whiplash injury due to it being perceived as a minor injury.
 Although this may be true in some cases, many can develop into more chronic neck injuries which can be debilitating.
 A warning sign that you may have obtained a whiplash injury and may need to bring a whiplash injury claim, is experiencing aching or pain in the neck and or upper back.
 You may also be experiencing headaches and or pins and needles.
 These symptoms can also spread to the shoulders, upper and lower back, arms and legs.

 As such, it is typical that clients who have obtained a whiplash injury develop shoulder and or back injuries which are inextricably linked.
 You may then find yourself having to bring a whiplash and back injury compensation claim for example.